 Heavy lifting and strenuous activity following breast augmentation can result in postoperative complications, but at the same time, physical INactivity may cause depression, weakness, and delay your physical and psychological recovery.
 Consult with Dr. Laverson for specific questions.
 Follow his instructions.

 7. If you develop a rash or think you’re having an allergic reaction, call Dr. Laverson immediately.

 A rash or itching skin following surgery may be caused by adhesives, sanitizing prep solutions, antibiotics, and, less commonly, pain medication.
 Call Dr. Laverson for an evaluation if you notice a rash, blotchy redness, itching, or other skin change.

 8. Avoid using over the counter scar creams or ointments on the incision after surgery.

 These preparations may irritate the skin or cause an allergic reaction.
 Dr. Laverson will advise you about scar care at the appropriate time, usually several weeks after your procedure when your wounds appear to be healing well, and the scar is just beginning to develop.

-9. Expect swelling for weeks to months.
+9. Expect to swell for weeks to months.
 An entire year may elapse for your breasts to assume their final shape, size, and position.

 Every woman’s body, breasts, and experience is different.
 Expect most swelling during the first several weeks following breast augmentation.
-Definition of the breasts improves, texture softens, and shape settles gradually during subsequent months.
+The definition of the breasts improves, texture softens, and shape settles gradually during subsequent months.